patrick-mcgreal-dev/cv/src/cv.md

 When it comes to technology, I pick up whatever helps me to do my work.

-With that said, here are some examples of tech that I've enjoyed working with:
+That said, here are some examples of tech that I've enjoyed working with:

 **Languages**